Lee Su-hyun: 2012–2017: AKMU, Hi Suhyun and acting debut

-In November 2014, Lee and labelmate Lee Hi was formed as the project sub-unit, Hi Suhyun.
+In November 2014, the project sub-unit Hi Suhyun was formed between Lee and her labelmate Lee Hi.
 The duo released the digital single, "I'm Different" featuring labelmate Bobby of iKon and soon topped all domestic charts upon release including the Gaon Digital Chart.
 They began promotions on November 16 through their first music show appearance on SBS' Inkigayo, and soon claimed their first win on November 23.
 The duo were also nominated for multiple awards at the Seoul Music Awards including the "Bonsang", "Popularity Award" and Hallyu Special Award".

 Following media outlets revelation of a new show on May 23, 2017, Lee joined as a fixed cast member of OnStyle variety program Relationship Appeal, where she was joined by labelmates Sandara Park of 2NE1 and Lee Hi.
 Her addition to the line-up also marked her first fixed appearance on a television show since debut.
 Relationship Appeal consisted of 5 episodes and was aired within the time span of July to October 2017.

 On May 25, 2017, Lee created the beauty YouTube channel, MochiPeach, and publicly uploaded her first-ever video on June 3.
 Initially only uploading contents relating to beauty, she soon expanded her channel to cover materials including vlogs and music covers.
 She first voiced her interest in opening a YouTube channel once she's older through My Little Television in 2016.
 She revealed on MBC's Omniscient Interfering View that upon seeing this, YG Entertainment formed a YouTube team for her as encouragement.
 Lee received the YouTube Gold Play Button in July 2019.
 In August 2019, she renamed her channel to Leesuhyun, and garnered a total of 1.4 million subscribers as of December 2019.

 Through the Netflix television series Temporary Idol, Lee made her acting debut by joining the main cast as a character depicting herself.
 The web drama was joined by Kwon Hyun-bin, Kim Hee-jung, Hwang Seung-eon and Kwon Young-deuk through the joint production of YG Entertainment and Netflix.
 The show was aired through Netflix in November 2017 and soon on SBS in December 2017.

 On December 27, 2017, Lee was confirmed to be the newest addition of the second installment of JTBC reality program Begin Again.
 Initially with the show split into two teams while filming overseas separately in different locations, she was placed in the team consisting of Lena Park, Hareem and Henry Lau.
 Begin Again 2 was filmed in areas located in Portugal and Hungary and began airing from March 30, 2018, to June 29, 2018.
 Through her renewed appearance on the third installment of the Begin Again series, she became a series regular, remaining with her previous teammates alongside new addition, Kim Feel and Lim Heon-il.
 Begin Again 3 was filmed in areas located in South Korea and Italy.